 - Victim-Centered:

 In many cases, judges order restitution as a condition of sentencing or probation.
-Orders of restitution can vary based on the facts of the case, the defendant’s conduct, and applicable state law. - Flexible Approach:
+Orders of restitution can vary based on the facts of the case, the defendant’s conduct, and applicable state law.
+Restitution can be a great inconvenience than serving time in a minimum security camp. - Flexible Approach:

 How Restitution Fits into Mitigation